- Competitive Analysis

 It can take a few days for Facebook to index your page—that is, make it “findable” when people search for it.
 If it’s been a week or so since you created your Business page and you still aren’t seeing it in search results, you may want to try un-publishing the page and then publishing again.
 Anecdotally, Facebook users have said that this trick made their page appear in search results immediately.

-How Can I Increase My Facebook Page’s Search Engine Rank?
+How Can I Increase My Facebook Page’s Rank in Search and the News Feed?

-There are several things you can do to help your Facebook Business page rank higher in Google and other search engines.
+There are several things you can do to help your Facebook business page rank higher in the news feed:

 more likes = more authority = higher rankings